×

 Why You’ll Love This Keto Pizza Recipe

-I love making fathead dough because it’s so versatile and you’ll be surprised to see that the main ingredient is mozzarella.
+I love making fathead dough because it’s incredibly versatile, and you’ll be surprised by the fact that mozzarella is the star of the show!

 Here are the ingredients for one keto pizza